-• Application of the basic principles of cost classification and terminology.

-- Define and explain the different terms and concepts in respect of stock holding and administer different stock systems. - Administer remuneration systems. - Classification and analysis of overheads and allocation of overheads by means of predetermined rates. - Discuss the cost flow in a manufacturing concern determine cost of manufactured products and services. - Apply the Cost-volume-profit analysis as a management tool.
+- Application of the basic principles of cost classification and terminology. - Define and explain the different terms and concepts in respect of stock holding and administer different stock systems. - Administer remuneration systems. - Classification and analysis of overheads and allocation of

-Cost and Management Accounting Ib
+Cost and Management Accounting 1b